Compact Direct Drive Rotation Mount

 Tuning

 In general the gains of P, I, and D will need to be adjusted by the user in order to best servo the system.
 While there is not a static set of rules for what the values should be for any specific system, following the general procedures should help in tuning a circuit to match one’s system and environment.
-In general a PID circuit will typically overshoot the SP value slightly and then quickly damp out to reach the SP value.
+A PID circuit will typically overshoot the SP value slightly and then quickly damp out to reach the SP value.

 Manual tuning of the gain settings is the simplest method for setting the PID controls.
 However, this procedure is done actively (the PID controller turned on and properly attached to the system) and requires some amount of experience to fully integrate.
 To tune your PID controller manually, first the integral and derivative gains are set to zero.
 Increase the proportional gain until you observe oscillation in the output.
 Your proportional gain should then be set to roughly half this value.
 After the proportional gain is set, increase the integral gain until any offset is corrected for on a time scale appropriate for your system.
 If you increase this gain too much, you will observe significant overshoot of the SP value and instability in the circuit.
 Once the integral gain is set, the derivative gain can then be increased.
 Derivative gain will reduce overshoot and damp the system quickly to the SP value.
 If you increase the derivative gain too much, you will see large overshoot (due to the circuit being too slow to respond).
 By playing with the gain settings, you can maximize the performance of your PID circuit, resulting in a circuit that quickly responds to changes in the system and effectively damps out oscillation about the SP value.